Prof. Dr. Knut Petzold

 as a Professor of Methods of Empirical Social Research at the Zittau/Goerlitz University of Applied Sciences.

-During the summer term 2023 Knut Petzold is a visiting professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.
+In 2023/24 Knut Petzold was a Visiting Professor at the Department of Sociology and Human Geography of the Paris Lodron University Salzburg PLUS.

 News: